2.1. Zinc¶

 It remains to be seen whether the change in diet is the cause, consequence or vicious circle of ADHD.

-In contrast, two other studies found no correlation between iron deficiency and ADHD.
+In contrast, three other studies found no correlation between iron deficiency and ADHD.

 Another study found significantly reduced levels of iron in the brains of people with ADHD in